hashicorp/consul/website/source/docs/connect/intentions.html.md

 destination of "db".
 This says that connections from web to db are not allowed and the connection will be rejected.

+When an intention is modified, existing connections will not be affected.
+This means that changing a connection from "allow" to "deny" today _will not_ kill the connection.
+Addressing this shortcoming is on the near term roadmap for Consul.

 ### Wildcard Intentions

 An intention source or destination may also be the special wildcard